 - You are not allowed to cut away trees, plants, or move logs, rocks, or other artifacts so as to create vehicle access.
 Damaging plants, trees, and animal habitats is a violation of the Forest Service’s code of regulations.
 Refer to § 261.9 Property.

 - You are not allowed to set up camp directly on a Forest Service road or trail.
-You must instead find a clearing, turnout, or other previously used campsite where your vehicle does not block the free flow of traffic.
+You must instead find a clearing, turnout, or other previously used campsite where your vehicle does not block the flow of traffic.
 Some forests and grasslands will go further to specify how many feet away from the road to camp.
 Refer to § 261.12 National Forest System roads and trails.

 - Some national forests and grasslands have restricted vehicle-based camping to specific roads and trails.
 You can usually identify these restrictions by referring to that forest or grassland’s Motor Vehicle Use Map.